Choose Your Hike

 – Safety information, emergency contact details & the country code for walkers

-Once final payment for your tour has been received, you will be sent an email with a PDF copy of your hiking documents.
+Once final payment for your tour has been received, a digital PDF copy of your walking pack documents such as your route notes, accommodation details and evening meal suggestions etc. will be made available to you on your Hillwalk Tours account.
 This PDF document can then be forwarded to as many people within your walking group as you’d like.

 The contents of your walking pack (route notes, accommodation information, history, etc.) will all be in English.